danielpaulus/agent_test/README.md

  - planning "plan steps, think more slowly, explain your reasoning step by step, forces to think through"
  - multi agent

+ "Chat tokens: As chat LLMs rose to popularity in 2023, the conversational nature of LLMs started to be a leading use case.
+Tokenizers have been adapted to this direction by the addition of tokens that indicate the turns in a conversation and the roles of each speaker.
+These special tokens include:
+            <|user|>
+            <|assistant|>
+            <|system|>"
+- tokenization hat einen einfluss auf context size, three length tokens== mehr text per token windows als one length

+Choosing the highest scoring token every time is called greedy decoding.
+It’s what happens if you set the temperature parameter to zero in an LLM.

 ## Hosting
 llmstudio
 groq